Noether type discrete conserved quantities arising from a finite element approximation of a variational problem: Noether's theorem for weak solutions

 \begin{Rem}[strong symmetry $\implies$ weak symmetry] We note that any strong variational symmetry is also a weak symmetry but the converse is not true. \end{Rem}

-\begin{The}[Noether type conserved quantities for weak variational symmetries] Suppose that the variational problem \eqref{eq:variational-prob} has a weak variational symmetry and that the minimiser is smooth, \ie $u\in\cont{2}(\W)$.
+\begin{The}[Noether type conserved quantities for weak variational symmetries] Suppose that the variational problem \eqref{eq:variational-prob} has a weak variational symmetry.
 Let $\phi$ and $\geovec \xi$ be the infinitesimal generators of the symmetry as in Definition \ref{defn:infinitesimal}.
 Then